-Primary sources are those that collect data directly from customers and stakeholders to predict their behavior in the future.
-They can be internal or external, but they're still considered primary because they provide real-time information about customer behavior.
+Primary sources are those that collect data directly from customers and stakeholders to predict their behaviour in the future.
+They can be internal or external, but they’re still considered primary because they provide real-time information about customer behaviour.
 Primary sources include customer interviews, social media monitoring, surveys, focus groups, and customer reviews.

 Choose an issue to address

-The first step in business forecasting is choosing an issue you want to forecast.
-You should select an issue that can be measured easily, such as sales volume, profit margin, etc. For example, if you want to forecast your revenue, you might need to measure gain by the number of items sold or the price per item sold, etc.
+The first step in the business forecasting process is choosing an issue you want to forecast.
+You should choose an issue that can be measured easily, such as sales volume, profit margin, etc. For example, if you want to forecast your revenue, then you might need to measure revenue by number of items sold or revenue per item sold etc.

 Create a data plan

-The next step after choosing an issue is creating a data plan to help us collect relevant data for our forecasting process and ensure that we won't miss any critical information from various sources like comprehensive historical data, internal documents, website analytics, etc.
+The next step after choosing an issue is creating a data plan which will help us collect relevant data for our forecasting process and ensure that we won’t miss any important information while collecting data from various sources like comprehensive historical data, internal documents, website analytics, etc.